The Double-Breasted: The comeback kid?

 Bespoke Savile Row Tailored British Linen Suit

-A glorious looking blue linen suit from Harrisons of Edinburgh, which Henry Herbert made for a magazine editor (and former Royal Navy officer) in London.
+Notes: A glorious looking blue linen suit from Harrisons of Edinburgh, which Henry Herbert made for a magazine editor (and former Royal Navy officer) in London.
+Linen is an excellent choice for staying cool whilst looking sharp in the warmer months.
 You can just see a flash of the special lining that he chose too.
 He also requested brace buttons, which sit discreetly inside the trouser waistband, together with a fishtail finish to the rear of the trousers.
 A great looking suit which sits well on his tall frame.

 Time for a Three-Piece Suit